shawnchin/jitsi-chat-scribe/README.md

 3. Double check that chat messages are showing up in the scribe page.
 4. When you meeting is over, you can print the page as PDF or just copy-paste the content.

+### Known issues
+* Meeting does not load when using Brave browser.

 ### Possible improvements:
 * Nicer UI
 * Nicer formatting of chat messages
+* Handle chat emojis
 * Handle other events too e.g. participant join/leave/kick messages
 * Export chat as CSV/JSON/*
 * Use lib-jitsi-meet instead of IFrame API?